Home > Hawaii Tours & Things To Do

 22. Bum Around in Pa’ia Town • Maui

 Pa’ia is a little, boho, surfer town on Maui’s North Shore.
 The historic main street bustles with hundreds of local, independent boutiques, surf shops, cafés, art galleries, and more.
-Some of the island’s best restaurants are here, including Mama’s Fish House, Pa’ia Fish Market, and Hana Ranch Provisions, making it a foodie’s heaven.
+Some of the island’s best restaurants are here, including Mama’s Fish House and Pa’ia Fish Market, making it a foodie’s heaven.
 Make sure to head off the main drag and visit the Dharma Center, consecrated by the Dalai Lama; guests are permitted to spin the prayer wheel and photograph the murals inside the stupa.
 Pa’ia is officially the first stop on the Road to Hana, making it a great place to stay the night before or after the big drive.
 Or spend a day in the area, splitting time between downtown Pa’ia and the ocean at Baldwin Beach or Ho’okipa Beach Park.

 23. Lahaina Town • Maui